There is a huge range of chicken coop heaters available on the market, but not all of them are created equally.

 Placing them outside your coop for insulation is fine, but they can attract vermin.

 Here’s some important information you should keep in mind before using a chicken coop heater.

 Do Chickens Need Heat During Winter?

 This depends on where you live and the outside temperature.
-Some chickens don’t need additional heat during the winter, but if you notice your chickens acting more lethargic or inactive than usual, then you might want to consider using a heater.
+Some chickens don’t need additional heat during the winter, but if you notice your chickens acting more lethargic or inactive than usual, then you might want to consider using a chicken coop heater.

 My Hens Are Sleepy and Aren’t Eating, What’s Wrong?

 There are a couple of reasons why your hens might be sleepy and have a poor appetite.

 The first possible explanation is hypothermia and the second is low body temperature.